q8888620002/Group-Attribution-for-Diffusion-Models/unconditional_generation/README.md

 The above techniques are also useful for higher-end GPUs, as they allow for faster training and larger batch sizes, which can contribute to improved model performance.

 Below are example commands:

-First, run the following command to precompute the VQVAE latents for the training dataset.
+First, set up the configuration file for [Accelerator](https://huggingface.co/docs/accelerate/en/package_reference/accelerator) and run the following command to precompute the VQVAE latents.
 ```bash
 accelerate launch --config_file deepspeed_config_dp.yaml \
 main.py --dataset celeba \